eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

 Using the same IDL file defined earlier, Fast DDS-Gen can generate the required code to handle the new type in Fast DDS.
-The changes required in the Fast-DDS application so rosbag2 can communicate with it are going to be illustrated via the Publisher/Subscriber example generated automatically from an IDL using Fast DDS-Gen.
+The changes required in the Fast DDS application so rosbag2 can communicate with it are going to be illustrated via the Publisher/Subscriber example generated automatically from an IDL using Fast DDS-Gen.
 An in-depth guide to Fast DDS-Gen can be found
 `here <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/fastddsgen/fastddsgen.html>`_.